NSoni25/Botnet-Detection-Project/README.md

 3.)std_active and max_active has strong positive coorelation and std_active and duration has week positive realtion.

 Pairplot and confusion matrix are used to visualize the relationship between the variable.

+# Implementing different Modelling technique to calculate accuracy score, confusion matrix,precision value.

+## train_test_split function:

+The function will split the data into training and testing dataset.Training dataset is used for building the model and testing dataset is to using the model on different model to predict its performance.

+## Accuracy_score

+Accuracy_score is used to calculate accuracy of the model.Accuracy is defined to calculate no of correct predictions to the total no of predictions.Higher the value of accuracy score, gives more confident to the model to predict the correct output.

+## confusion_matrix

+confusion matrix is used to evaluate the quality of the output of a classifier on the data set.The diagonal values represents those number of points for which classifier has predicted the true label, while off-diagonal values are those that are not predict by the classifier.
+The higher the diagonal values of the confusion matrix the better is our model is.

+## precision value

+Precision is defined as the number of true positives values divided by the number of true positives plus the number of false positives values.

+## BernoulliNB Training

+Our data is categorical data, we need to detect on which IP server botnet is detected, so we are applying BernoulliNB technique and calculate the confusion matrix, accuracy score and precision value on test data set.

+## Decision Tree

+It is a technique that builds classification model in the form of tree like structure.It is used to specify the sequence of decision and consequences.